Addons

 Some add-ons, such as Nginx Ingress, Kubernetes Dashboard, and CSI S3, can be installed both during cluster creation and later.
 You can manage the installation and removal of add-ons in the Addons tab of the cluster management panel.

-Add-ons that are not available in the control panel can be installed manually using Helm.
+Add-ons that are not available in the dashboard can be installed manually using Helm.

 Capsule is an add-on that implements the concept of multi-tenancy in Kubernetes, ensuring resource isolation and consumption control between different user groups.